-Reclaim Youth programs at the NYC Fort Washington Armory!
+Reclaim youth and community programs at the NYC Fort Washington Armory

 0 have signed.
 Let’s get to 500!

-Please sign this Petition and help advocate for the essential youth development, mental health and intergenerational programs that Growth and Development Services (GDS) provides.
-For the past 22 years, GDS has provided FREE counseling college/job readiness, wellness, and advocacy programs in Northern Manhattan for teens and young adults ages 12-24.
+Please sign this Petition and help advocate for the essential youth development, mental health, and intergenerational programs that Growth and Development Services (GDS) provides.
+For the past 23 years, GDS has provided FREE counseling college/job readiness, wellness, and advocacy programs in Northern Manhattan for teens and young adults ages 12-24.

 Please help children, youth, adults, elders, and families in dire need in Washington Heights/Inwood and Upper Manhattan.
 By signing this petition you are helping to advocate for GDS' essential services and the utilization and public use of New York City's Fort Washington Armory at 168th Street.